Mikeysax/mikey/README.md

 You can include defaults by typing ```-d Y``` (for Yes) for using defaults, at the end of the generation command:

 ```$ mikey g_component fileName -d Y```

+If the defaults are not currently listed in your projects ```package.json``` file dependencies, they will be installed.
 ___
 #### <strong>To list defaults:</strong>